Progna-Labony-Roy/resale-website-client-side/README.md

 ## Live site link : https://assignment-12-7f5af.web.app

-##user's credentials:
+## user's credentials
-user email : a@gmail.com
+- user email : a@gmail.com
-user password : 123456
+- user password : 123456

 ### In the project we have the following features:
 - Here we have login and register option.